The Game of Love (Wayne Fontana and the Mindbenders song): Tex Pistol version

-The song was covered in 1987 by New Zealand musician Ian Morris, under the stage name Tex Pistol and released as "The Game of Love".
+The song was covered in 1987 by New Zealand musician Ian Morris, under the stage name Tex Pistol and was released as the second and penultimate single off of his debut album, "Nobody Else", which was released the following year.
+The song reached Number 1 on the New Zealand music charts in late September 1987 and was the first of two hits for Morris.

 Background

 Morris was looking for a "more commercial" follow up to his Tex Pistol debut single "The Ballad of Buckskin Bob".
 He had begun work on a cover of The Underdog's "Sitting In The Rain" when advertising music collaborator Jim Hall suggested "The Game of Love" as a good song to cover.
 Morris "immediately knew how it would sound".
 He credits its success to "a combination of technology of the time and a good simple song".

 The song is notable for its unusual drum sound.
 Morris had been working on the audio for a card ad at the time.
 His curiosity piqued by a supplied video clip of a racecar going over a hill, Morris recorded the sound, sped it up, and mixed it with a clip of a snare drum.

 The song also features Callie Blood, Morris's later collaborator on advertising jingles, on backing vocals.